 We found that mPERCIST criteria may be valuable to assess response to therapy and are associated with differences in clinical endpoints (41,53).
-Lower average 18F-FDG uptake in bone versus soft-tissue metastases prompted our modification to include bone lesions with an SUL{peak} greater than $1.5\times$ the value of normal liver.
-We found that patients with metabolic response (CR, PR, and stable disease) experienced significant prolongation in tSRE (47.6 vs. 4.6 mo) and TTP (14.1 vs. 3.8 mo).
-18F-FDG PET uptake changes assessed by mPERCIST were strongly associated with clinical outcomes of interest.
-Our results support the use of 18F-FDG PET and a modified PERCIST approach to monitor response to therapy in BD MBC and indicate a need for validation in larger prospective, multicenter trials.
+Lower average FDG uptake in bone versus soft-tissue metatases prompted our modification to include bone lesions with SULpeak greater than 1.5X value of normal liver.
+We found that patients with metabolic response (CR, PR and SD) experienced significant prolongation in tSRE (47.6 vs. 4.6 months) and TTP (14.1 vs. 3.8 months).
+F-FDG PET uptake changes assessed by mPERCIST were strongly associated with clinical outcomes of interest.
+Our results support the use of F-FDG PET and a modified PERCIST approach to monitor response to therapy in BD MBC and indicate a need for validation in larger prospective, multicenter trials.